UConn's Online Environmental Management Graduate Program Courses

 Offered: Fall each year

-Course Title: Social Dimensions of Renewable Energy Technologies (3 credits)
+Course Title: Remote Sensing of the Environment (3 credits)

 Offered: Spring each year

-Course Title: Spatial Statistics and Modeling (3 credits)
+Course Title: Quantitative Remote Sensing Methods (3 credits)

 Instructor: TBD